dans-art/super-easy-stock-manager/readme.txt

 A Stock Manager that is built for speed!
 No unnecessary stuff, just the basics and super fast!
 Just select the quantity to add or remove, or the price to set, scan the product's barcode, and you are good to go!
-This plugin is designed to be used with an barcode scanner.
+This plugin is designed to be used with an barcode scanner on desktop.
+On mobile, there is a mobile scan functionality available.

 Required Plugins: WooCommerce 4.7.0 or higher